koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 I will note that the human reward circuitry is not outer-aligned to human values under this definition, since people who experience the “data” of wireheading will no longer have their old values.

-Anyways, It’s not clear what this definition means in the RL setting, where high path-dependence occurs due to the dependence of the future policy on the future training data, which in turn depends on the current policy, which depended on the past training data.
+Anyways, it’s not clear what this definition means in the RL setting, where high path-dependence occurs due to the dependence of the future policy on the future training data, which in turn depends on the current policy, which depended on the past training data.
 For example, if you like candy and forswear dentists (and also forswear ever updating yourself so that you will go see the dentist), you will never collect reward data from the dentist’s office, and vice versa.
-One interpretation is: infinite exploration of all possible state-action tuples, but I don’t know what that means in reality (which is neither ergodic nor fully observable).
+One interpretation of the definition is "infinite exploration of all possible state-action tuples", but I don’t know what that means in reality (which is neither ergodic nor fully observable).
 I also don’t know the relative proportions of the “infinite data.”

 Evan privately provided another definition which better accounts for the way he currently considers the problem of outer+inner alignment: